jjb9886/project/README.md

-# Check if website is up/down
+# Check if websites are up/down